 is one of the nation's most respected financial journalists and an award-winning author of a best-selling investing book for regular people.
 Her Chicago Tribune columns

 have reached millions of readers in leading metropolitan newspapers throughout the U.S.

-She has been named "Best Financial Columnist" by Northwestern University's Medill School of Journalism, and has received 17 other journalism awards for her work, including a National Clarion Award for human rights reporting.
+She also has been named "Best Financial Columnist" by Northwestern University's Medill School of Journalism, and has received 17 other journalism awards for her work, including a National Clarion Award for human rights reporting.

 Gail delivers advice on personal finance, investing, business and financial markets in speeches and on television and radio.
 She has been a reporter for National Public Radio's "Marketplace," and regularly provided analysis on WGN and WTTW TV in Chicago and PBS's Nightly Business Report.
 Additionally, she has appeared on "Talk of the Nation," "Sound Money,"PBS News Hour, CNBC, FOX Business, CBS This Morning, Morningstar.com and ABC, NBC, and CBS affiliates.